Judithokon/Judiths-Portfolio/README.md

-# Judith's Portfolio
+# Judith's Website Portfolio

-## A collection of my data projects
+This repository contains the codes I used to build my data project portfoli.

-I used html, css and javascript to build this project.
+I used html, css and javascript to build this website.